cmullison/mulls-io-console/README.md

 1. Go to `src/constants.ts` and update it with your project details
 2. Update `.cursor/rules/001-main-project-context.mdc` with your project specification so that Cursor AI can give you better suggestions
 3. Update the footer in `src/components/footer.tsx` with your project details and links
-4. Optional: Update the color palette in `src/app/globals.css`
+4. **Customize colors and theme**: Edit `src/app/index.css` to update the color palette and theme variables
 5. Update the metadata in `src/app/layout.tsx` with your project details

 ## Deploying to Cloudflare with Github Actions